-Title Report highlights key to NAPLAN success Degree of recognition National Media name/outlet The Educator Media type Web Country Australia Date 05/09/17 Description A new report has outlined what schools and students should be doing in order to lift NAPLAN scores.
+Title Report highlights key to NAPLAN success Degree of recognition National Media name/outlet The Educator Media type Web Country/Territory Australia Date 05/09/17 Description A new report has outlined what schools and students should be doing in order to lift NAPLAN scores.

 The report, by the NSW Education Department’s Centre for Education Statistics and Evaluation (CESE) follows last month’s release of the preliminary NAPLAN 2017 results, which showed only a slight increase in reading and numeracy scores.

 The latest report used data from student surveys in 2013 and 2015 to look at how engagement, performance and experience of classroom practices in Year 7 affect their engagement and performance in Year 9.

 The findings – a result of a collaboration between the CESE and the Institute for Social Science Research (ISSR) at the University of Queensland – confirmed that when students are engaged at school, they learn more and perform better.

 “Students who attend school regularly, concentrate on learning, adhere to the rules of the school and do not engage in disruptive behaviours, such as skipping class or fighting, generally get better grades and perform better on standardised tests,” the report stated.